 Curious about a Domain Driven Design use case?

 Iquality developed a worldwide platform for De Lage Landen (DLL) allowing assets to be sold in a smarter way.
 Domain Driven Design is used as a foundation during this project.Read the DLL case

 Multiple models for bigger organizations

 Larger organizations tend to have multiple domains.
-Even in this case, Domain Driven Design is easy to apply, since you can develop models for different domains within an organisation.
+Even in this case, Domain Driven Design is easy to apply, since you can develop models for different domains within an organization.
 These models and developed applications then each have their own focus and language.
 In Domain Driven Design this is called “bounded context”.
 Next, you can integrate these applications externally and internally through API’s.
 This way, you make sure your applications fit the business domains they have to support.

 When is DDD suitable

 It goes without saying that it takes time and money to research how the business works.
 Domain Driven Design is useful if the business processes are complex or if they tend to become complex.
 Even when the business is expecting a lot of changes, but isn’t quite sure what kind of changes, you build a solid base for future solutions.
 In this case, the effort you deliver at the beginning of the process will pay back later.
 Software that doesn’t provide what the business wants or needs, or that doesn’t grow with changes, will cost more eventually.